wemersoncesar/big-data-engineer-test/MyExperience.md

 This part of assessment was interesting and really near from real problems that we can face daily.
 <br>
-The solution of this part is quite simple and have few steps:
+The solution of this part is quite simple and it starts by running the class MainClass and it will:
 <br>    1) The method `uploadDataFilesToHiveDir` gets the local files and put to HDFS located in /linkit/data-spark and add the file names as a path e.g. /linkit/data-spark/drivers/drivers.csv
 <br>    2) List files into directory and create a Map of DataFrames.
 <br>    3) Rename columns to replace dash sign (-) to underscore (_)